Custom-Elements/ui-stat-value/README.md

 ### valueProperty

 The name of the data property that holds the Y-axis value.
 Must be a number.
-Defaults to `value`
+Defaults to all item properties excep the date property

 ### valueProperties